zfc283/PotatoTrip/README.md

    dotnet ef database update
    ```

-9. Once the above step is finished, open Visual Studio to run the project.
+9. After completing the steps above, open Visual Studio to run the project.
 Alternatively, you could also use

    ```bash
    dotnet run